dhaiducek/startrhacm/README.md

 ### Configure `oc` CLI to point to the Collective cluster

 You'll need to be logged in to the Collective cluster that hosts ClusterPools.
 If you're not, `startrhacm.sh` will detect this and provide you with the [link to the login command](https://oauth-openshift.apps.collective.aws.red-chesterfield.com/oauth/token/request).
 (If you're using a different ClusterPool cluster, you can disable this check by setting `export DISABLE_CLUSTER_CHECK="true"`)

+### Supply a Quay token

+If you are deploying a "Konflux" build, you must export `QUAY_TOKEN` with a base64-encoded dockerconfig with access to `quay.io/acm-d`.

 ### Squad-specific `config.sh` Templates